 We knew this would happen from the get go, so we designed our reference distro to support doing all of that, automatically:

-• We shipped empty meta packages with our default installs, which allow us to add new packages as dependencies for existing users.
-We’ve used them to install asahi-fwextract for everyone, and the miscellaneous BlueZ/Bluedevil/etc packages needed for a good Bluetooth experience for desktop users.
-It also enables bluetooth.service on upgrade.
+for everyone, and the miscellaneous BlueZ/Bluedevil/etc packages needed for a good Bluetooth experience for desktop users.
+It also enablesbluetooth.service

 The end result is that existing reference distro users can simply upgrade their packages, reboot, and Bluetooth should just work without any further configuration or changes!